Build a Bot Tutorial

 10. She resets the chat window and repeats the example conversation.
 This time, the bot correctly predicts the intent.

-12. Akela now has two tasks to do to refine her bot's responses to this intent:
+12. Akela now has two tasks to do to refine the responses her bot gives to this intent:

 • Create fallback for any unexpected message.